posted in → Articles

 This passage establishes three basic tenets of Paul’s gospel:

-1. The law, concerning salvation and justification, is taken out of the way (verse 20);
+1. Observing the law, concerning salvation and justification, is taken out of the way (verse 20);

 2. The faith that justifies is the “faith of Jesus Christ”(verse 22);